 We (the marketing team) spend an unreasonable amount of time on lead generation – creating in-depth blog content, reaching out influencers, launching ad campaigns, producing videos, hosting webinars, and so much more.

 Businesses need to generate leads somehow.
 Have you ever received a cold call?
-Or a sales pitch through email or an office phone system?
+Or a sales pitch through email?
 That is a form of lead generation.
 It is not at all easy to come up with a list of prospects who would want to have your services or purchase a product from you.
 That’s a challenge!
 But it does need to be done, so how do you get leads?

 What is lead generation?